 This study combines multiple data sources.
 The key spatial information regarding agricultural production is obtained from the GAEZ version 4 dataset provided by FAO.
-This dataset covers projections on the agro-climatic potential yield and potential number of multicropping practices, along with the current geographical distribution of irrigation availability for croplands.
-Other historical data on agriculture sector is sourced from the Food and Agriculture Organization (FAO) dataset, including variables such as production quantity, harvest area, bilateral trade flows, and producer prices at at both country and crop level.
-The future agricultural TFP ( $\dot{B}{t+1}^n$ ) is assumed to grow at an exogenous annual rate of 1.12%, following the recent estimates of global agricultural output growth during 2011-2020 (Fuglie et al., 2024).
+This dataset covers projections on the agro-climatic potential yield and the potential number of multicropping practices, along with the current geographical distribution of irrigation availability for croplands.
+Other historical data on the agricultural sector is sourced from the Food and Agriculture Organization (FAO) dataset, including variables such as production quantity, harvested area, bilateral trade flows, and producer prices at both the country and crop levels.
+The future agricultural TFP (\dot{B}{t+1}^n) is assumed to grow at an exogenous annual rate of 1.12%, following the recent estimates of global agricultural output TFP growth during 2011-2020 (Fuglie et al., 2024).
 Macroeconomic variables are collected from the World Bank dataset, including sectoral GDP, sectoral employment, population, birth rates, death rates, and inflation rates.
-Future TFP changes in the non-agricultural sector ( $\dot{A}{t+1}^{n,M}$ ), as well as population growth rates ( $g_t^n$ ), are constructed based on projections from KC and Lutz (2017), assuming SSP2 (Shared Socioeconomic Pathways) scenario..
-All monetary variables are deflated to 2020
+Future TFP changes in the non-agricultural sector ($\dot{A}{t+1}^{n\,M}$), as well as population growth rates (g_t^n), are constructed based on projections from KC and Lutz (2017), assuming SSP2 (Shared Socioeconomic Pathways) scenario.15.
+All monetary variables are deflated to 2020 USD.

-&lt;sup>13If a specific crop productivity shifts from non-zero to zero, i.e., $\dot{A}t^{nj} = 0$ , the land allocation for that crop becomes zero, as implied in equation (33).
+13If a specific crop productivity shifts from non-zero to zero, i.e., $\dot{A}t^{nj} = 0$, the land allocation for that crop becomes zero, as implied in equation (33).

-$^{14}\mbox{For list of crops and countries, see Table 9 and 10 in the Appendix C.$
+14For list of crops and countries, see Table 9 and 10 in the Appendix C.